-Cicero was from a wealthy family.
-He was
+Cicero was a famous

 spoke out about government, people listened.
 Cicero said: "In a kingdom, only the king has many